a-faria/Morra_Game/README.md

 This project was made for a college assignment for the module: Software Development for Engineers.
 “Morra” is a hand game usually played for entertainment or to settle a disagreement.
 The aim is to develop a variation of this traditional game using Python and to follow the game rules and assignment requirements.
+The game doesn't have a graphical interface as it's meant to run in the terminal.

 Created a program to allow a user to repeatedly play the game “Morra Odds and Evens” with a computer.
 At the beginning of each game the user will be prompted to